All good things, even great things, come to an end.

 • If you are reading this while still a dietetic student or dietetic intern, know that I just loved, loved, loved being a small part of the education for the students who came to live or work with us on our certified organic farm.
 Sadly, I simply cannot continue to offer this experience.
 Of all the different things I have done as an RD, I will miss this the most of all.
 Bottom lines: Health starts in the soil.
 "We are what - and how - we grow" is the starting point for personal health and a healthy food system.
 Dietitians have a responsibility to advocate for systems that lead to public health, not corporate wealth.

-• For future RDs, know that you will have impact during your career.
+• For current and future RDs, know that you will have impact during your career.
 Decide where you want that impact to be and how big you want that impact to be.
 Be the BEST you can be.
 Always seek out new skills and further develop the skills and knowledge you already have.
 Be BRAVE.
 Don't be afraid to sell yourself as an RD to an organization that does not know yet how the skills and knowledge you bring as an RD will benefit both the organization and the people they serve.
 In addition, don't be afraid to do something alone like I have done, finding like-minded partners along the way!

 For anyone who has read my book either as a person with a cancer diagnosis or as a cancer caregiver, thank you for putting your trust in me.
 The endowment I established at The American Institute for Cancer Research (AICR) in the late 1990's has funded numerous important research projects over the past 20 years that will continue to benefit cancer survivors.
 I am no longer donating proceeds from the sale of my books to this endowment, but individual donations (link above) are always welcome and will be used to fund ongoing research focused on defining optimal nutritional strategies to enhance cancer survivorship.